 How to write PIP notes

 A calm, practical guide to structuring your own PIP notes, with examples and common mistakes to avoid.
+This is reference-only and not legal, medical, or benefits advice.

 What are PIP notes?